Pioneer Women’s Trail Safety Information

 - Bring ticket on paper or mobile phone as check-in will be electronic

-- You may start walking as soon as you have your lanyard
+- You may start walking as soon as you have checked in and received your lanyard

 - Take your mobile phone with you in case of emergency

 - Carry a map: download and print, or pick one up at the start (in the trail leaflet)

 - At some corners there will be volunteers to warn you of on-coming traffic and to direct you.
 These volunteers will not stop traffic.

 - If you decide to drop out please text the event safety officer or tell a volunteer.
 We need to know that you are safe.

 Hahndorf start information The bridge crossing over the Onkaparinga River is very dangerous because there is no footpath.
 Police will be in attendance from 7.30am and they will stop the traffic if necessary.